microsoft/onnxruntime-inference-examples/mobile/examples/object_detection/ios/README.md

 1. Install CocoaPods. `sudo gem install cocoapods`

-2. Run `pod install` to generate the workspace file under `examples/object_detections/ios/`.
+2. Run `pod install` to generate the workspace file under `<Root Directory>/mobile/examples/object_detections/ios/`.
 - At the end of this step, you should get a file called `ORTObjectDetection.xcworkspace`.

-3. Download and copy the SSDMobileNetV2 ORT model to `examples/object_detections/ios/ORTObjectDetection/ModelsAndData/`.
+3. Download and copy the SSDMobileNetV2 ORT model to `<Root Directory>/mobile/examples/object_detections/ios/ORTObjectDetection/ModelsAndData/`.
 The ORT format ssd model can be downloaded here.
 [//]: # (Add the ort format model link here)

 4. Open `ORTObjectDetection.xcworkspace` in xcworkspace and make sure to select your corresponding development team under `Target-General-Signing` for a proper codesign procedure to run the app.